Betterment, claims, Home Insurance, Insurance Claims, Insurance Claims Handling, insurance policy, Loss Assessor

 In this blog we will cover everything you need to know about betterment and its role in Insurance Claims, and answer the following questions:

-Betterment can be defined as ‘when someone replaces or repairs a damaged item in their property with something of higher value than the original after an Insurance Claim’.
+In insurance betterment is 'when someone replaces or repairs a damaged item in their property with something of higher value than the original after an Insurance Claim'.
 For example, if you suffer a flood in your home and your carpet needs to be replaced; a new carpet and underlay that is of higher quality and value than the original, would be considered betterment.

 To fully understand how betterment applies to you, it's a good idea to read the small print of your policy terms and conditions.
 Within your policy documents you will find what your Insurer specifies regarding betterment.
 This will be an outline of their definition for betterment and any maximum liabilities they are willing to cover.

 Involuntary betterment is when betterment happens unintentionally.
 This can happen when there is no other alternative to replace an item with.
 This is a common occurrence since technology and products improve and upgrade quickly.
 Often the original item cannot be sourced or replaced like for like.
-In these circumstances, the betterment is involuntary, and the Insurer has to take this into account when evaluating the settlement of your Claim.
+In these circumstances, the betterment is involuntary, and the Insurer has to take this into account when evaluating the settlement of your claim.

 When property cannot be replaced with the exact same item, an item or property that is as similar as possible and able to perform the same function, should be defined as of like kind and quality.
 In this situation, replacing property that is as similar as possible and provides the same function cannot be defined as betterment by your Insurer, and they are liable to cover the cost.

-Not only is your Insurer contractually obliged to cover the cost of replacing like for like property, but they are also required to cover the cost of installing any new equipment that may be necessary for new items to function.
+Not only is your insurer contractually obliged to cover the cost of replacing like for like property, but they are also required to cover the cost of installing any new equipment that may be necessary for new items to function.
 For example, if a replacement item requires upgraded electrical wiring to function, the Insurer is contracted to pay for such work, as long as it gives the same functionality as before the damage took place.
 It is important to remember that any work or replacement that is necessary to reinstate the policyholder back to their pre-loss condition is not defined as betterment.

 Betterment issues are a frequent cause of Insurance claim disputes.
 It can be tricky to navigate what constitutes betterment, involuntary or otherwise.
-Your Insurer may try to pay only for the original value of property, even if it is impossible to replace without improvement.
+Your insurer may try to pay only for the original value of property, even if it is impossible to replace without improvement.
 They may try to get out of paying the difference by citing their betterment clause in your policy.

 It is critical you understand the term betterment and what your Insurer is and isn't liable to pay.
 Take a close look at your policy documents and look for: